 St Nicholas Priory Primary School is committed to safeguarding and promoting the welfare of our children.
 To achieve our commitment we will ensure continuous development and improvements of our robust safeguarding processes and procedures that promote a culture of safeguarding amongst our staff, volunteers and visitors who work with our children at the school.
 We also support the Government's Prevent Strategy, which is designed to prevent and counter the threat of radicalisation and extremism with our children.

 All adults who work in the school have a responsibility to read, understand and implement ALL safeguarding policies including our own Child Protection Policy and Guidance from the Government: Keeping Children Safe in Education and Working Together to Safeguard Children.
 ALL staff receive annual training and regular updates in issues relating to safeguarding and child protection.

 Information sharing is vital to safeguarding and promoting the welfare of our children.
 Sometimes we will need to share information and work in partnership with our agencies when there are concerns about a child's welfare.
 We will ensure that our concerns are shared with the child's parents/carers first UNLESS WE HAVE REASON TO BELIEVE THAT SUCH A MOVE WOULD BE DAMAGING TO THE CHILD'S WELFARE.

 "The school's culture is focused on making St Nicholas Priory Primary School a safe place to be.
 Pupils say that they feel safe and are listened to.
 They know who they can talk to if they have a problem".

-Ofsted March 2019 Our Designated Safeguarding Lead is Mrs R. Hazell Our Deputy Safeguarding Leads are Mrs M. Grimmer, Mr D. Rust.
-Ms L. Dyble , Mrs A. Richardson and Mrs A. Little Our Safeguarding Governor is Mr M. Ward SEND - Link Parents, carers & professionals can use The Local Offer's Provider Search Feature to find services in their area.
-They can access free Information, Advice and Guidance and connect with The Local Offer's social media platforms on Facebook, Twitter, LinkedIn and Instagram. www.norfolk.gov.uk/.../send-local-offer Looked After Children Mr D. Rust is the named person for ensuring that children who are looked after receive the support to which they are entitled School Policies Copies of our policies are available on the school website or you can ask for a copy at any time.
+Our Designated Safeguarding Lead is Mrs R. Hazell Our Deputy Safeguarding Leads are Mrs M. Grimmer, Mr D. Rust.
+Ms L. Dyble and Mrs A. Richardson Our Safeguarding Governor is Mr M. Ward

+SEND - Link

+Parents, carers & professionals can use The Local Offer's Provider Search Feature to find services in their area.
+They can access free Information, Advice and Guidance and connect with The Local Offer's social media platforms on Facebook, Twitter, LinkedIn and Instagram. www.norfolk.gov.uk/.../send-local-offer

+Looked After Children

+Mr D. Rust is the named person for ensuring that children who are looked after receive the support to which they are entitled

+School Policies

+Copies of our policies are available on the school website or you can ask for a copy at any time.

+Pastoral Care

-Pastoral Care All members of staff are responsible for the pastoral care of pupils.
-St. Nicholas Priory Church of England Voluntary Aided Primary is a very caring school and all staff are available to support children with their "Staff are well trained and raise concerns where necessary.
-They have a detailed understanding of the risks associated with the criminal exploitation of children known as county lines".
-Ofsted March 2019 problems.
-There are times when pupils want to talk about problems and the children can go to the 'drop in' room where they can talk to Mrs Little.
+All members of staff are responsible for the pastoral care of pupils.
+St. Nicholas Priory Church of England Voluntary Aided Primary is a very caring school and all staff are available to support children with their problems.
+There are times when pupils want to talk about problems and the children can go to the 'ELSA' room where they can talk to Mrs Sewell.
 Norfolk has a Safeguarding Children Policy that our school uses.
 This procedure protects both the interests of the child and staff involved in what could be a traumatic time.
 At St. Nicholas Priory Church of England Voluntary Aided Primary School if any member of staff has a concern about any child in his/her care; the designated safeguarding lead member of staff will follow the Safeguarding Policy.
-Our Designated Safeguarding Lead is Mrs R. Hazell Our Deputy Safeguarding Leads are Mrs M. Grimmer, Mr D. Rust.
-Ms L. Dyble, and Mrs A. Richardson Our Safeguarding Governor is Mr M. Ward